ac3lab/ac3lab.github.io/_posts/running-posts/2024-01-06-post_running.md

 When crossing the average pace data with the distance, we have:

-{% include figure.html path="assets/img/Posts_Images/2024-01-06-post_running-Images/10.webp" class="img-fluid rounded z-depth-1" %}
+{% include figure.liquid path="assets/img/Posts_Images/2024-01-06-post_running-Images/10.webp" class="img-fluid rounded z-depth-1" %}

 <p align="justify">
 The distribution of my pace in the 5km runs is varied, which doesn't surprise me.
 Another thing I confirmed looking the image above was the increase in my pace as I increase the distance.
 There's another aspect that I need to work on.